 #3 Alpine Coaster Visit

-Alpine Coaster located inside the Park City Mountain Resort and is a gravity-driven coaster built on elevated tracks and quite similar to a bobsled ride.
+There are plenty of fun activities in Park City and Alpine Coaster (located inside the Park City Mountain Resort) is one of them.
+It is a gravity-driven coaster built on elevated tracks and quite similar to a bobsled ride.
 In fact, Alpine Coaster is the largest coaster of its kind in all of Utah.
 Sometimes it reaches speeds of up to 30 mph, but you are in control of your own speed by applying the brakes.

 #4 Visit the Park City Main Street Historic District